jenstornell/tinyRatings.js/readme.md

 ### clear

 If you want to clear an element from stars, use the method `clear` like below.
-It's a shorthand for `tinyRatings.set(element, 0);`.

 ```js
 tinyRatings.clear(element);
 ```

+The code above is a shorthand for `tinyRatings.set(element, 0);`.

 ## Donate